-Prerequisite: MT 123 or MT 123A or MT 124 or MT 124A or MT 125 or MT 130 or MT 130A or ACT math score of 23.
+Prerequisite: MT 123 or MT 123A or MT 124 or MT 124A or MT 125 or MT 130 or MT 130A or minimum ACT math score of 23 or minimum SAT math score of 560.

 This course is an introduction to programming using Visual C++ software.
 The course begins with a language neutral coverage of programming theory and various program structures.
 The course continues with programming of theory concepts using Visual C++.
 Programming concepts covered include sequence, selection, repetition, files, arrays, and linked lists.
 Students will use concepts to create programs manipulating simple and complex data structures.